unipi-smartapp-2021/SLAM/README.md

 ## Run it

 ### Launch file
-You can now run the implemented slam node by running the *slam.launch* launch file:
+You can run the implemented slam node by running the *slam.launch* launch file:
 ```console
 foo@bar:~$ roslaunch cone_mapping slam.launch
 ```